XiaoSanchez/Facial_Expression_Recognition/README.md

 # Facial Expression Recognition

-Develop a facial expression recognition model in Keras

-Build and train a convolutional neural network (CNN)
+This project built and trained a convolutional neural network in Keras from scratch to recognize facial expressions.

-Deploy the trained model to a web interface with Flask

-Apply the model to real-time video streams and image data
+The data comprises of 48px by 48px grayscale data images.
+The objective is to classify each face based on the emotion shown in the facial expression into one of seven categories.

+Use of OpenCV to automatically detect faces in images and draw bounding boxes around them.
+After training, saving, and exporting the CNN, it then served the trained model to a web interface with Flask, and performed real-time facial expression recognition on real-time video streams and image data.

 ## Demo